 Author has written 20 stories for Merlin.

 You know, I did rather think that spending time in this Merlin 'verse would help to make that series ending 'all right' for me... but I find it isn't so.
-I have now about half a dozen, maybe more, different ideas for short stories or longer works for this site.
+I have many different ideas for short stories or longer works for this site.
 Some in canon, some a/u, some that could function as an entirely original stories with a change of name and description...
-I have it in mind to alternate an original story with a Merlin work.
-We'll see how that goes.
+I figure as long as I do NaNoWriMo with an original - and as long as people are still reading Merlin fanfic - I'll keep writing...

-Vortigern's Tower - my own version of the legend... you can check it out on wikipedia if you like.
+Vortigern's Tower - my own version of the legend about young Merlin and the trapped dragons.
 The More Things Change - a semi-season rewrite, I'm calling it an intermission.
-Part II The Towers of Lionys - the first and only (so far) story I've defined as 'romance'.
-Part III Torr Badon now finished also.
+Part II The Towers of Lionys - the first and only (so far) story I've defined as 'romance'; Arthur is ordered to find a bride.
+Part III Torr Badon - a 'golden age' fic dealing with prophecy and battle.

 Refined by Fire - Mid-season 3 in-canon reveal and fall-out.
 Reactions from Arthur, Uther, Morgana, Gwen.
 Torture scenes, execution scene, fugitive!Merlin and Gwaine pov.
 Spans the time frame of eps.3.5-3.7 (The Crystal Cave, The Changeling, The Castle of Fyrien).
 Epilogue 4.3 time-frame, intermediary episodes now added as extra chapters.

-Also, for those of you who are interested, I've finished my first original fic on a sister site - fictionpress.com, under fiction:fantasy, titled "The Mageman".
+Also, for those of you who are interested, original fiction on fictionpress.com, under fiction:fantasy.
+"The Mageman", and "The Tune-Tinker".
 Same nom de plume, same image... reviews always welcome. :D

 I came across BBC's Merlin by accident - channel surfing while bored, stumbling across old episodes running in an all-day marathon in preparation for a new season.
 I think it was the somewhere in the middle of episode 1...
 I was enchanted (pun intended) by the idea of a young, clumsy, naive Merlin, and an arrogant princeling who can't stand each other.
 Then there was the servant named Gwen... and a princess named Morgana...
 I ended up watching the rest of that season, all day long.